spartan7777/ConceptCompendium/ConceptCompendium-Checkpoint 1/EnterpriseJava_F21_Ogedengbe_ConceptCompendium_CheckPoint-1-ProjectPlan.md

 [x]	Weekly Journal Entries

 **WEEK 6: CREATE THE CORE JAVA COMPONENTS OF THE APPLICATION 1:**
-	Complete creating the Java classes for the project
+[x]	Complete creating the Java classes for the project
-	Complete creating the Java classes and DAO
+[x]	Complete creating the Java classes and DAO
-	Complete creating all necessary unit tests for each Java class
+[x]	Complete creating all necessary unit tests for each Java class
-	Design the project to follow the MVC design pattern
+[x]	Design the project to follow the MVC design pattern
-	Weekly Journal Entries
+[x]	Weekly Journal Entries

 **WEEK 7: CREATE THE CORE JAVA COMPONENTS OF THE APPLICATION 2:**
-	Design the project to follow the MVC design pattern
+[x]	Design the project to follow the MVC design pattern
-	Determine the necessary Java classes for the project
+[x]	Determine the necessary Java classes for the project
-	Create these Java classes and DAO
+[x]	Create these Java classes and DAO
-	Create all necessary unit tests for each Java class
+[x]	Create all necessary unit tests for each Java class
-	Weekly Journal Entries
+[x]	Weekly Journal Entries

 **WEEK 8: CREATE THE ONLINE JAVA COMPONENTS OF THE APPLICATION 1:**
-	Complete creating the Java classes for the project
+[x]	Complete creating the Java classes for the project
-	Complete creating the Java classes and DAO
+[x]	Complete creating the Java classes and DAO
-	Complete creating all necessary unit tests for each Java class
+	Complete verification of all the necessary unit tests for each Java class
-	Design the project to follow the MVC design pattern
 	Weekly Journal Entries

 **WEEK 9: CREATE THE ONLINE JAVA COMPONENTS OF THE APPLICATION 2:**
-	Design the project to follow the MVC design pattern
 	Complete work on all HTML page conversion to JSPs
 	Complete adding and verify button functionality for these JSPs
 	Weekly Journal Entries